College of Science and Mathematics

 The Department of Biology offers the Bachelor of Science degree with majors in:

-Our graduates are highly desired by industry and government employers for their laboratory skills, as well as being well qualified for admission to graduate and professional schools.
+Our graduates are highly desired by industry and government employers for their laboratory skills, and are well qualified for admission to graduate and professional schools.
 The courses and labs required for these degrees assure that graduates are proficient in the fundamental principles of chemistry and prepared to apply these principles to specialized areas such as environmental, forensic, medicinal, and pharmaceutical chemistry.

 The progress of all students majoring in chemistry and biochemistry will be evaluated by the department at the end of the first and second years.
 Students receiving an unsatisfactory evaluation will be requested to change majors.